FusionAuth developer image

 Completing the Login

 When the user provides the code to you, call the /api/passwordless/login endpoint.
-You can pass other information such as IP address, but the code is required.
+You can pass other information such as IP address, but only the code is required.

-Complete Passwordless Login Request JSON
+Complete Magic Link Login Request JSON

 {